 6. Plan for your pets

 When you evacuate, you’ll need to bring your pets, too.
 Make sure to have strong carriers to keep them safe and under control in the car.
-Have an emergency stock of food, medications and extra water for all animals (as well as humans).
+Have an emergency stock of food, medications and extra water for all animals.

 Keep pet supplies in one place, so you know where to find them quickly.
 Put identification tags with your mobile telephone number on pets’ collars now.
 Your veterinarian can explain how to have a small chip with your contact information implanted under a dog or cat’s skin.
 That way, even if an ID tag is lost, you and your pet are more likely to be reunited if separated.